Protected Forests Under Threat In DRC's Lucrative Mining Belt

 The DRC's south is covered in what are known as Miombo forests, the largest dry tropical forest ecosystem in the world.
 But, as in other parts of Africa, forests are shrinking due to agriculture, deforestation and mining.

-From 2001 to 2024, the Lualaba and Haut-Katanga provinces lost 1.38mn hectares of tree cover, much of it along the copper-cobalt belt, according to Global Forest Watch.
+From 2001 to 2024, the Lualaba and Haut-Katanga provinces lost 1.38 million hectares of tree cover, much of it along the copper-cobalt belt, according to Global Forest Watch.

 The DRC's mining registry shows the copper-cobalt belt has one of the country's highest concentrations of exploration and mine licences.